elhumble/grains/README.md

 grains
 ======

 `grains` calculates the amount of water you need for your grains.
-Just enter the quantity of grain you have.
+Just enter the quantity of grain you have with the units.

 You can install: